LegendusMaximus/speedsmart-tools/README.md

 - Take note of this ID as you can use kill followed by the ID to stop the program if needed.

 ## API functionality
 Please note: This feature is for very advanced users of this tool only.
 Users must obtain an API key to use this feature and this is not easy.
 Beginners/Intermediate users should have a go at the email set up instead.
+The feature is also unlikely to work if you are on a newer version of SpeedSmart than 7.6.15, but you are welcome to have a go at creating a new file (e.g. speedsmart_new_versions_api.py) and changing the way the URL for the request is put together in that file.

 ### Prerequisites
 Before you start, you first need a file named speedsmart_secrets.py with the correct settings (a newly-created email address for this program, an app password for that address, the smtp server, and your API key).